 Following the manufacturer's directions, prepare your color.
-Most color is mixed with equal parts color and developer.
-You'll need approximately 3–5 ounces of prepared color for your extensions.
-More color may be necessary for longer extensions.
-You don't have to wash your extensions prior to coloring, but you need to comb them through to remove tangles.
+Most color is made by mixing equal parts color and developer.
+You'll need approximately 3–5 ounces of prepared color for your extensions, but more color may be necessary depending on the length.
+You don't have to wash them prior to coloring, but you need to comb them through to remove tangles.
 Then, lay them across the tin foil.
-Let them dry—don't color your hair extensions while they are wet or damp.
+Let them dry—don't color your hair extensions while they're wet, or even damp.

 Apply the Color

 Using gloved hands and a color brush, completely saturate each section of your hair extensions with the color solution.
 Be sure that the color completely coats both sides of your extensions, from their tops to the very ends.
 There's no room for error here, and it's far better to use too much color, rather than not enough.
 Start at the top of the extension (where the clips are located) moving downward to the ends, following the natural fall of the hair.
-Applying the color upwards could damage your extensions, and will likely leave your extensions frizzy and disheveled.
+Applying the color upwards could damage your extensions, and will absolutely leave them frizzy and disheveled.

 Process the Color

-After you've applied color to each section of your extensions, loosely cover them with plastic wrap in order to prevent the color from drying out.
+After you've applied color to each section of your extensions, loosely cover them with plastic wrap in order to prevent the color from drying out before it soaks in.
 Allow the color to process at standard room temperature for the amount of time specified on the manufacturer's directions—typically anywhere from 20 to 40 minutes.